 The assumption that the information is passed to the system through a bit oracle is of course a strong one.
-Amplitude oracles, and in turn phase oracles, are much more realistic in the case of QML or VQE applications.
-In the event that these oracles are used, we find that quantum algorithms that simulate frictional dynamics can lead to exponentially better scaling with the condition number than vanilla gradient descent which we show might scale exponentially with the condition number in the worst case.
+Amplitude oracles, and in turn phase oracles, are much more prevalent in the case of QML or VQE applications.
+In the event that the objective function can only be accessed via a phase oracle, we find that quantum algorithms that simulate frictional dynamics can lead to exponentially better scaling with the condition number than vanilla gradient descent which we show might scale exponentially with the condition number in the worst case.
 This makes the upper bounds yielded by our method for local optimization to be, to our knowledge, the best asymptotic scaling available for quantum algorithms that involve variational optimization such as VQE, QML and QAOA.

-Our global approach involves simulating a thermalization process in classical phase space over the positions of the $N$ parameters $\bx$, their momenta $\bp$ and the position of an additional bath variable $s$ with its momentum $p_s$.
-This process, also studied in~\cite{Simon2024Liouvillian}, yields a distribution such that in the continuum limit the microcanonical (ergodic) distribution over the positions of all $N+1$ variables corresponds to the thermal state of the $N$ optimization parameters at a fixed temperature.
-We choose the temperature to be nearly zero, which causes it to provide samples from the minimum of the potential.
-If the potential is chosen to be proportional to the objective function $f$ and the discretization error is negligible then this process allows us to approach the global optimum.
+Our global approach uses results from the classical open systems literature to simulate thermalization of a system of classical particles.
+Each optimization parameter gets mapped to a single classical particle.
+The objective function in this case acts as a potential for the classical particles.
+If a low-temperature thermal state of the classical system can be prepared, then we can use this approach to find a global rather than a local optimum for our optimization problem.
+We consider the following classical Nosé Hamiltonian for an extended system consisting of the original system and a heat bath~\cite{Nose1984,Nose1984partition_function,Simon2024Liouvillian}: